labanish/labanish.github.io/_posts/2019-2-28-VBCS-Overview.md

 Drag and drop Booktitle, Description, PublishDate on the "Fields" area.
 Click Finish.

-You can now test the app by clicking on the Live button.
+Click live view and test the app.
 Select a row on the list view.
+This should be the outcome

 ![_config.yml]({{ site.baseurl }}/images/image9.JPG)